 Consider getting a robot vacuum that can run on a schedule to keep dust and allergens down.
 Room air purifiers are also a great option and us humans benefit from them too!

 If your kitty has an infection, meds are a must.
 Life can get hectic, so it never hurts to jot down the date and time you give each dose so you don’t accidentally miss one.

 Has your kitty had another cause for their congested breathing that you believe should be listed?
 If so, be sure to leave a comment down below!
 I want to keep this list as comprehensive as possible and would love to hear your input!

-One more thing, if you are feeling like getting a little special something for your fur baby that is unique, made right here in the USA (or anywhere but in China), 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!
+One more thing, if you are feeling like getting a little special something for your fur baby that is unique, made right here in the USA, 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!

 As always, if you found this content useful, all our blog content on toe beans is shareable.
 So, what are you waiting for to spread the love 😻?
 Go ahead and hit any social media icon of your preference around the post for instant sharing with friends and family.
 Sharing is caring!

 K. Marie is an animal lover, wife, kitty mom, dog auntie, writer, and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
 She has over 20 years of experience as a pet momma.
-She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 30K followers (@furrytoebeans) and counting :-).
+She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 50K followers (@furrytoebeans) and counting :-).
 Read more